Few B2B marketing topics lead to swords being drawn faster than gated content. Marketers

 consideration" yet, and therefore you might

 few instances where gating consideration content might be a good idea, but they're rare.
-In fact

-up the awareness tradeoff with gated content.
+I brought up the awareness tradeoff with gated content.

 Consideration content discusses your products and their features, a category of your products and